mattbellis/motion_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

 Found the corrections and updated the code from [this forum on Arduino](https://arduino.stackexchange.com/questions/3354/why-is-my-real-time-clock-getting-the-wrong-time-from-my-pc)

 Once I made these changes, the code was able to be verified and then uploaded to the Metro board.
-Now running into an error with initializing the SD card.
+Now running into an error with creating a file after the SD card is initialized.

 Things we learned.